debashisbiswas/transposer/README.md

 # transposer
-Python program that tranposes notes between any two keys
+Python program that transposes notes between any two keys